Whirlpool Microwave F1E6 Error: Magnetron Relay Fault

 Frequently Asked Questions

-My microwave runs but does not heat.
+My microwave runs but doesn't heat.
 Is that F1E6?

-Is F1E6 repair worth it on an 8-year-old microwave?
+Is this repair worth it on an 8-year-old microwave?

 Related Whirlpool Microwave Error Codes